Skip to Content

 So, you’ve had your German Shepherd since he was only a few months old.
 You spend every single day with him.
 You’ve trained him, fed him, taken him for walks, and played with him.

 This is known as separation anxiety and can result from real stress in your dog.
-Unfortunately, the German Shepherd is known as a breed most likely to suffer from this condition.
+Unfortunately, the German Shepherd is known as the breed most likely to suffer from this condition.

 Not much is known about why dogs develop separation anxiety.
 However, here are some of the reasons believed to cause it: